nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 1. Some common misconceptions of DS.
 2. Beyond the T-shape: Why you should follow the broken comb instead(for data scientists).
 3. Run-through of DS skills and tools
+4. Wow that sounds like a lot of ground to cover.
+How do I get started?

 ## 2. Some common misconceptions of DS